Skip to content

 Better Prompt Construction: The way OpenCode structures its prompts reduces ambiguity.
 I noticed fewer instances where the model misunderstood what I was asking for.

 Reliable Tool Calling: When OpenCode needs to read a file, execute a command, or modify code, the tool calls work.
-This sounds basic, but with KiloCode, I frequently saw tool call failures that cascaded into hallucinated solutions.
+This sounds basic, but with KiloCode back in March 2026, I frequently saw tool call failures that cascaded into hallucinated solutions.

-Context Bloat: KiloCode pushes too much irrelevant content into the context.
-If you have multiple tabs open, it includes all of them.
-This leads to confused models and higher token costs.
+Context Bloat: KiloCode pushed too much irrelevant content into the context.
+If you had multiple tabs open, it included all of them.
+This led to confused models and higher token costs.

-Aggressive Marketing, Questionable Quality: The marketing is slick, but the community reports are consistently negative.
-This is a red flag.
+Aggressive Marketing, Questionable Quality: The marketing was slick, but the community reports were consistently negative.
+This was a red flag.

-Fork Without Improvements: Instead of building on Cline’s foundation, KiloCode seems to have added bloat without addressing the underlying context management issues.
+Fork Without Improvements: Instead of building on Cline’s foundation, KiloCode seemed to have added bloat without addressing the underlying context management issues.

 dsvost suggested a workaround: “Limit tabs to 1 in settings, so it will not push everything not related.”
-But this feels like a band-aid, not a real solution.
+But this felt like a band-aid, not a real solution.

 Why This Matters for Developers

-Model Capability is Wasted: You might pay for Claude Opus 4.5, but with a bad harness, you’ll get Opus-level costs with Sonnet-level results.
+Model Capability is Wasted: You might pay for a top-tier model, but with a bad harness, you’ll get top-tier costs with mid-tier results.

 Cost Implications: Bloated context means more tokens processed.
 More tokens mean higher API costs.
 A poor harness directly impacts your budget.